Barbarian (2022 film)

-Barbarian is a 2022 American horror thriller film written and directed by Zach Cregger in his solo screen writing and directorial debut.
-It is produced by Arnon Milchan, Roy Lee, Raphael Margules, and J.D.
-Lifshitz.
+Barbarian is a 2022 American horror film written and directed by Zach Cregger in his solo screenwriting and directorial debut.
+It is produced by Arnon Milchan, Roy Lee, Raphael Margules, and J. D. Lifshitz.
 The film stars Georgina Campbell, Bill Skarsgård, and Justin Long.
-The plot sees a woman find out that the rental home she reserved has been accidentally double-booked by a man, not knowing of a dark secret within the dwelling.
+The story follows a woman who rents a house on Airbnb and discovers a dark secret inside.

 Barbarian premiered at San Diego Comic-Con on July 22, 2022, and was theatrically released in the United States on September 9, 2022, by 20th Century Studios.
-The film received largely positive reviews, with praise for Cregger's screenplay and direction as well as the cast performances.
-The film grossed $45 million worldwide on a production budget of $4–4.5 million.
+The film received positive reviews from critics and grossed $45 million worldwide against a budget of about $4 million.

 Plot

-Tess Marshall arrives at a rental house in the rundown Detroit neighborhood of Brightmoor on the evening before a job interview.
-However, she finds it has been double-booked and is already occupied by a man named Keith Toshko.
-Initially unnerved by Keith, Tess warms up to him and decides to stay the night while Keith sleeps on the sofa.
-When she wakes up in the middle of the night, she is shaken to find her bedroom door has been opened, but Keith is asleep and assures her he did not touch the door.
+On the night before a job interview, Tess Marshall arrives at a house she has booked on Airbnb in Brightmoor, Detroit.
+However, the house has been double-booked and is occupied by a man named Keith.
+Initially unnerved, Tess warms to Keith and stays while he sleeps on the couch.
+She awakens in the night to find her bedroom door open, but Keith assures her he did not open it.

-The next morning, Tess goes for her interview and is warned not to stay in the area near the house.
-Returning to the house she is chased inside by a homeless man who yells at her to leave.
-She becomes locked in the basement and stumbles across a hidden corridor, leading to a room with a camcorder, a stained mattress, and a bloody handprint.

-Keith returns to the house, frees Tess from the basement, and investigates the hidden corridor.
-When he does not return, Tess follows him and finds a subterranean tunnel attached to the hidden corridor, where she finds Keith injured.
-The pair are attacked by a naked, deformed woman (credited as 'The Mother') who kills Keith.
+At her job interview, the interviewer warns Tess that she is staying in a dangerous neighborhood.
+As she returns to the house, a stranger runs towards her urging her to leave, and she hurries inside.
+She accidentally locks herself in the basement and discovers a hidden room with a camera, a stained mattress, a bucket and a bloody handprint.
+Keith returns to the house and frees Tess.
+Ignoring Tess's warning, he investigates the room.
+When he does not return, Tess follows and finds a subterranean tunnel, where she finds Keith injured.
+A naked, deformed woman appears and bashes Keith's skull against a wall, killing him.

-Two weeks later, the house’s owner, actor AJ Gilbride, is fired from a television series over allegations that he raped his co-star.
-Pressured to sell assets to pay his legal costs, AJ travels to Detroit to inspect the house before selling it.
-AJ finds the hidden tunnel and tries to measure it, believing it may increase the house's value.
-The Mother attacks AJ in the tunnel and he falls into a hole where he meets Tess.
+The house's owner, a Hollywood actor named AJ, is fired from a television series following allegations of rape.
+With mounting legal costs and being ostracized from the filming community, AJ travels to Detroit to inspect the house before listing it for sale.
+He finds the hidden tunnel and tries to measure it, believing it may increase the house's value.
+The woman attacks him, and he falls into a pit where he meets Tess.
+In 1982, Frank, the house's original owner, buys supplies for a home birth and stalks a woman.

-A flashback to the 1980s shows Frank, the house’s original owner, abducting women, raping them, and keeping them captive in the tunnels.